-How our assessment and therapy helps foster carers
+How our assessment and therapy helps Foster Carers

 Katharine Anderson works at our head office, co-ordinating referrals.
 She explains how we work with foster carers to ensure the children in our care are able to access the therapeutic inputs they need:

 “The effects of trauma, neglect and abuse on developing minds are well-known, but unfortunately, there isn’t funding available to send out a clinical psychologist to assess the needs of every child in care.
-This is where we rely on our foster carers to help us with screening for potential difficulties: at 6 weeks into the placement we ask them to fill in a series of screening tools to identify what support needs the child may have.
+This is where we rely on our Foster Carers to help us with screening for potential difficulties: at 6 weeks into the placement we ask them to fill in a series of screening tools to identify what support needs the child may have.
 We believe the carers are best-placed to complete these assessments because they are the closest adult to the child.

 Once the assessments have been completed and returned, an integrated meeting will be held with the foster carers, their social working team and a clinical psychologist.
 This meeting will provide further support and advice if needed.
 This process is repeated yearly to provide consistent support, and to review actions and recommendations previously set.